chungbd/ios-training/Mini Project/README.md

   - Học cách tạo một Pull request trên github.

 - Learn to install cocoapods and using it.
+- Read document about requesting to service in Document folder.
 - (Optional) install and use Photoshop that help you understand what designer think and work or understand design files

 ## Login: